Stories by M. Evelina Galang

 June 13, 2023 • 5.5 x 8.25 • 256 pages • 978-1-56689-679-5

-Seventeen stories nimbly traversing borderlines, mythic and real, in the lives of Filipino and Filipino American women and their ancestors.
+Seventeen stories traverse borderlines, mythic and real, in the lives of Filipino and Filipino American women and their ancestors.

 Moving from small Philippine villages of the past to the hurricane-beaten coast of near-future Florida, When the Hibiscus Falls examines the triumphs and sorrows that connect generations of women.
-Daughters, sisters, mothers, aunties, cousins, and lolas communicate with their ancestors and descendants, mourning what is lost when an older generation dies and celebrating what is gained when we honor who has come before us.
+Daughters, sisters, mothers, aunties, cousins, and lolas commune with their ancestors and their descendants, mourning what is lost when an older generation dies, celebrating what is gained when we safeguard their legacy for those who come after us.
 Featuring figures familiar from M. Evelina Galang’s other acclaimed and richly imagined novels and stories, When the Hibiscus Falls dwells within the complexity of family, community, and Filipino American identity.
 Each story is an offering, a bloom that unfurls its petals and holds space in the sun.

 About the Author